Hun Sen: Consolidation of power (2015– 2023)

+In 2017, disputes occurred on the Cambodia–Laos border, and Hun Sen called on the Laotian army to leave Cambodian territory.

 Following Hun Sen's orders, on 31 January 2017, the National Assembly voted unanimously to abolish the Minority Leader and Majority Leader positions to lessen the opposition party's influence.
 On 2 February 2017, Hun Sen barred the opposition from questioning some of his government ministers.
 Furthermore, Hun Sen vowed a constitutional amendment which later saw the opposition Cambodia National Rescue Party dissolved.
 This move led to the surprise resignation of opposition leader Sam Rainsy.
 The controversial law was passed on 20 February 2017, effectively granting the ruling party the right to dissolve political parties.
 Opposition leader Kem Sokha was later arrested for treason.

 On 30 June 2018, weeks before the parliamentary elections, Hun Sen appointed his second eldest son, Hun Manet, into higher military positions.
-Some analysts have speculated Manet may be a future candidate for Sen's position.
-Hun Sen affirmed that his son could become prime minister if elected rather than through direct handover, though he intends to rule until at least 2028.
+Some analysts had speculated Manet may be a future candidate for Sen's position.
+Hun Sen affirmed at the time that his son could become prime minister if elected rather than through direct handover, though he intends to rule until at least 2028.

 The 2018 elections were dismissed as sham elections by the international community, the opposition party having been dissolved.

 Hun Sen blocked the return of exiled Cambodia National Rescue Party leaders to Cambodia, including Sam Rainsy and Mu Sochua, in November 2019.
 He ordered the military to "attack" them on sight should they return, threatened airlines with legal actions for allowing them to board, deployed thousands of troops to the Thai and Vietnamese borders, and requested other ASEAN leaders arrest them and deport them to Cambodia.

 In 2020, the European Union suspended its Everything but Arms preferential trade agreement with Cambodia due to concerns over human rights violations under Hun Sen's government.
 Sen criticized the move as "biased" and "unfair", including at the United Nations General Assembly in 2020.